What is an electrocardiogram?

 How do I get ready for an electrocardiogram?

-herbs, and supplements that you are taking.
+herbs, and supplements that you take.

-- Tell your doctor if you have a pacemaker.
+Tell your provider if you have a pacemaker.

-Based on your medical condition, your doctor may request other specific preparation.
+Based on your medical condition, your provider may request other specific preparation.

 What happens during an electrocardiogram?

 An ECG may be done on an outpatient basis or as part of a hospital stay.
 Steps may

 vary depending on your condition and your provider’s practices.

 Generally, an ECG follows this process:

 You'll be asked to remove any jewelry or other objects that may interfere with the

 You'll be asked to remove clothing from the waist up.
 You will be given a sheet or